Speaking Session (SS)

 • Participants will read the assignments and prepare in advance.

-• We discuss various current issues as topics, exchanging opinions with other participants to delve deeper into the subjects.
+• We will discuss various academic issues, exchanging opinions with other participants to delve deeper into the subjects.

 • Recommended for pre-study abroad preparation.